smartpricing/queen/client-js/client-v2/README.md

-# 👑 Queen Client V2 - The Joyful Guide
+# 👑 Queen Client

-Welcome to Queen v2!
+Welcome to Queen client!
 This is your friendly guide to mastering message queues without losing your sanity.
 We'll start simple and gradually unlock the superpowers. 🚀

 ## Table of Contents